Mar5bar/VisualPDE-Researcg/concepts/scope.md

 # Discussion points:

 - Where do we store `t_end`?
 The interface doesn't have a `t_end` yet...
 Should the user input it each time (as in the current interface)?
+  - current state: It will be part of the JSON file.